 - NURS 284 Pharmacology for Healthcare Professionals

-All students making application to the Basic Nursing Program are required to submit the program application, complete the HESI Admission Assessment Exam and participate in the group interview.
+All students making application to the Pre-Licensure Program are required to submit the program application, complete the HESI Admission Assessment Exam and participate in the group interview.
 Detailed application instructions and procedures are included in the program application, which is posted online 2 months prior to the application deadline.

 Each applicant pool is rank ordered using the Core Pre-requisite GPA, the cumulative HESI Exam score and the group interview score.